pataprogramming/tones/curriculum/01-piano-chords.md

   (at (+ 6000 time) (piano-chord :e3 :minor7)))
 ```

-She used a `let` binding, which she learned from the Functions module
+The `let` binding was discussed in the Functions module of the
-in the ClojureBridge main curriculum.
-With a `let` binding, time holds
-the current time (the time you hit the ctrl/cmd + space), which is the
+ClojureBridge main curriculum.
+In the above code, inside of the `let`,
+`time` is used to hold the current time (at the moment when you
-return value of the `now` function.
-The `now` function returns the value
+evaluate it).
+The `now` function returns the value of the current
-of the current time in *milliseconds* (1 second = 1000 milliseconds).
+time in *milliseconds* (1 second = 1000 milliseconds).

 The code above works like this:

 1. play piano chord of :d4 :minor7 now
-2. play piano chord of :g3 :major7 2 seconds later from now
+2. play piano chord of :g3 :major7 2 seconds from now
-3. play piano chord of :c3 :major7 4 seconds later from now
+3. play piano chord of :c3 :major7 4 seconds from now
-4. play piano chord of :e3 :minor7 6 seconds later from now
+4. play piano chord of :e3 :minor7 6 seconds from now

-In another words, four piano chords are *scheduled* to play every 2
-seconds.

-Meg changed the parameters a bit like this:
+Try changing the parameters to see what happens:

 ```clojure
 (let [time (now)]